kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 > **CAUTION:** Dropping additional labels with `prometheus-istio.envoyStats.labeldropRegex` has the side effect that graphs in Kiali will not work.

-For both solution, you can choose to apply them either on the Helm side, or in your Kyma cluster configuration.
+For both solutions, you can choose to apply them either on the Helm side, or in your Kyma cluster configuration.

 ### Change the Helm configuration